boonepeter/boonepeter.github.io/content/posts/unnecessary_bigquery_optimization.md

 ## Query 3

-The first two queries prove a point, but a better version of the query would be:
+The first two queries prove a point - reading the same data twice from a table does not cost more.
+However, a better version of the query would be:

 ```sql
 SELECT